letsencrypt/cp-cps/CPS.md

   * The data listed in the certificate,
   * The economic value of the transaction or communication,
   * The potential loss or damage that would be caused by an erroneous identification or a loss of confidentiality or privacy of information in the application, transaction, or communication,
-  * The Relying Party’s previous course of dealing with the Subscriber,
+  * The Relying Party's previous course of dealing with the Subscriber,
-  * The Relying Party’s understanding of trade, including experience with computer-based methods of trade, and
+  * The Relying Party's understanding of trade, including experience with computer-based methods of trade, and
   * Any other indicia of reliability or unreliability pertaining to the Subscriber and/or the application, communication, or transaction.

-Any unauthorized reliance on a certificate is at a party’s own risk.
+Any unauthorized reliance on a certificate is at a party's own risk.

 ### 9.6.5 Representations and warranties of other participants